 Gina’s reporting skills broke many stories and earned numerous awards from the Associated Press.
 After Holden’s death in 2005, she moved to WYTV Channel 33, the local ABC affiliate, where she anchored and reported.
 She left broadcasting in 2007.

-Gina now works as a development officer for the Humility of Mary Health Partners Foundation.
-She has raised six million dollars for the creation of the Joanie Abdu Comprehensive Breast Care Center at St. Elizabeth Health Center, has been nominated twice for an Athena Award, and is a member of YSU chapter of Phi Kappa Phi.
+Gina works as a development officer for the Mercy Health Foundation.
+She has raised six million dollars for the creation of the Joanie Abdu Comprehensive Breast Care Center at St. Elizabeth Health Center, has been nominated twice for an Athena Award, and is a member of the YSU chapter of Phi Kappa Phi.

-She lives in Boardman with her 8-year-old son, Jacob.
+She lives in Boardman with her son, Jacob.